CHESTER CHEST™ WITH PORT ACCESS ARM

 - Additional Details

-2410 Chester Chest™ has been an industry standard since 1986 for the teaching of central line care.
-The right chest area of Chester Chest™ has a 9.6Fr tunneled central catheter that is visible up to the clavicle.
+Chester Chest™ has been an industry standard since 1986 for the teaching of central line care.
+The right chest area features a 9.6Fr tunneled central catheter that is visible up to the clavicle.
 The Dacron cuff on this catheter is also discernable.
 The external jugular vein is slightly raised with an opening to attach your own triple lumen catheter and there is also an opening in the upper chest area for placement of a subclavian catheter.
 These optional catheters are available from VATA, or if you prefer, you can send us the catheters your institution uses and we will install them at no charge.

 Included with this model is a real port that makes it possible to simulate accessing the following IVAD placements: normal, “tipping”, “wandering”, or deeply placed in the left chest area.
 Successful access is confirmed by a blood return.
 Fluid can be infused and blood withdrawn from all the lines.

 Chester Chest’s™ Port Access Arm has a dual 5Fr PICC exiting the basilic vein from the inner bicep area and a pre-positioned 20g IV catheter in the forearm.
 And proximal to the PICC insertion site is recessed area for the placement of an optional peripheral IVAD.
 The base of this recessed area for the optional peripheral IVAD is made of a soft material that permits the IVAD to “float” when palpated and accessed.

 Chester Chest™ is a great tool for teaching, competency testing, skills assessment, fluid infusion,blood withdrawal and dressing securement techniques associated with central access devices!

 Only logged in customers who have purchased this product may leave a review.

 Shipping Dimensions: 22”x 18” x9” (55.9cm x45.7cm x22.9cm)